Project Type

 The vehicle was exhibited during the Navy League’s Sea-Air-Space Exposition 2016 held in the US.

-Bluefin Robotics, a subsidiary of Battelle, and The Columbia Group’s Engineering Solutions Division (now Undersea Solutions Group) partnered for the development of the Proteus underwater vehicle in February 2012.
+In February 2012 Bluefin Robotics, a subsidiary of Battelle, and The Columbia Group’s Engineering Solutions Division (now USG) partnered for the development of the Proteus underwater vehicle.

 Bluefin supplied the power solution, autonomy technology and mission planning capabilities for the vehicle.
 The battery charging and systems integration support were provided by Battelle.

-The Proteus underwater vehicle is 7.8m-long, 1.61m-wide and 1.62m-high.
-It has a maximum cargo capacity of 1,632.9kg and its cargo hold is 4.81m³ in volume.
-The vehicle features four tail planes, arranged in X-tail configuration.
-The cargo bay has a 1.52m-long and 0.54m-wide door opening for deployment of loads.
+The Proteus underwater vehicle is 7.8m long, 1.61m wide and 1.62m high.
+It has a maximum cargo capacity of 1,632.9kg, and its cargo hold is 4.81m³ in volume.
+The vehicle features four tailplanes, arranged in an X-tail configuration.
+The cargo bay has a 1.52m-long and 0.54m-wide door opening for the deployment of loads.

 Proteus can operate in two modes, manned swimmer delivery vehicle (SDV) and fully-autonomous unmanned undersea vehicle (UUV).